The Ikettes: 1969–1976

 Minit Records and its parent label Liberty Records issued singles credited to The Ikettes (with Ike & Tina Turner) in 1969 and 1970 respectively, resulting in the hits "Come Together" by the Beatles and Sly & the Family Stone's "I Want to Take You Higher."

 In November 1969, The Rolling Stones once again asked Ike & Tina Turner to open for them, but this time on their American tour.
-The Ikettes on that tour were Claudia Lennear, Esther Jones and Pat Powdrill.
+The Ikettes on that tour were Claudia Lennear, Ester Jones and Pat Powdrill.
 This lineup performed on Playboy After Dark in December 1969.
-Stonye Figueroa along with Esther Jones, and Claudia Lennear performed on The Ed Sullivan Show with Ike & Tina Turner on January 11, 1970.
+Stonye Figueroa along with Ester Jones, and Claudia Lennear performed on The Ed Sullivan Show with Ike & Tina Turner on January 11, 1970.
 That month, they performed In Las Vegas at the Hilton Hotel opposite Redd Foxx.
 Vera Hamilton and Jean Brown joined Jones in 1970, and this trio performed on The Andy Williams Show and The Tonight Show Starring Johnny Carson.

 In 1971, Liberty Records was absorbed into United Artists Records. the Ikettes released their first single "Got What It Takes (To Get What I Want)," on United Artists later that year.
 In 1972, "Two Timin', Double Dealin'" was released, the last known single by the Ikettes.
 Edna Richardson returned to the group in 1971 and remained an Ikette on-and-off until 1976.
-Richardson, Jean Brown and Esther Jones performed on Soul Train in April 1972.
+Richardson, Jean Brown and Ester Jones performed on Soul Train in April 1972.
 They also provided backing vocals on Gayle McCormick's album Flesh & Blood (1972).
 In October 1972, Tina Turner and the Ikettes performed at the political fundraising concert Star-Spangled Women for McGovern–Shriver at Madison Square Garden.